Traffic lights gone? Covid settings to be reviewed in 'couple of weeks'

 New Zealand moved to the traffic light system on December 2 last year, since then, New Zealand has hovered between the red and orange traffic light settings - New Zealand is currently at orange and has been since April.

-Prime Minister Jacinda Ardern has hinted over the past few weeks that the whole system might be replaced.
-Asked on Friday about changes to the system, she hinted the whole thing might be dropped.
+Prime Minister Jacinda Ardern has hinted during the past few weeks the system might be replaced.
+Asked on Friday about changes she again seemed to suggest it might be dropped.

 "We've been living with the traffic light system for upwards to a year now - now is the time for us to look at whether all those settings are fit for purpose.
 We include masks in that," Ardern said.